From December 2015 Cottees has been operating from a new purpose built premises at Mannings Heath Road, Poole, Dorset.

 June 2006 saw Jeni and Bill’s departure when Geoff Thompson bought the business and as he felt the original name was important he also purchased the name “Cottees Auctions Limited” from the administrator.

-With its new owner and a few new faces on the staff, Cottees look forward to celebrating its centenary year in 2007, still on the site owned by Samuel William Cottee’s three grandchildren.
+With its new owner and a few new faces on the staff, Cottees looked forward to celebrating its centenary year in 2007, still on the site owned by Samuel William Cottee’s three grandchildren.